awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 + **nextStep**: This option specifies which step in an Automation workflow to process next after successfully completing a step\.
 + **isEnd**: This option stops an Automation execution at the end of a specific step\.
 The default value for this option is false\.
 + **isCritical**: This option designates a step as critical for the successful completion of the Automation\.
 If a step with this designation fails, then Automation reports the final status of the Automation as Failed\.
 The default value for this option is true\.
 + **onFailure**: This option indicates whether the workflow should abort, continue, or go to a different step on failure\.
-The default value for this option is abort\.
+The default value for this option is Abort\.

 The following section describes the `aws:branch` Automation action\.
 For more information about the `nextStep`, `isEnd`, `isCritical`, and `onFailure` workflow options, see [Examples of how to use dynamic workflow options](#automation-branchdocs-examples)\.